How to Make an Easy Rag Quilt

 This easy Double Four Patch rag quilt pattern is sewn with five fabrics of varying contrast.
 Plain squares alternate with four-patch blocks to create the Double Four Patch layout.

-If this is your first rag quilt, How to Make a Rag Quilt will help you understand the assembly process.
+If this is your first rag quilt, this tutorial will help you understand the assembly process.

-To make a rag quilt with triangles, try my Indian Hatchet rag quilt pattern.
+To make a rag quilt with triangles, try this Indian Hatchet rag quilt pattern.

 Rag Quilt Batting Choices